Verifiable Credentials and Verifiable Presentations: issuing, signing and verification

 Its usage is very simple, it accepts a did string which is a DID in fully qualified form, a keypair object (generated by either using polkadot-js's keyring for Sr25519 and Ed25519 or keypair generated with generateEcdsaSecp256k1Keypair for curve secp256k1) and a type string containing the type of the provided key (one of the supported 'Sr25519VerificationKey2020', 'Ed25519VerificationKey2018' or 'EcdsaSecp256k1VerificationKey2019'):

-const keyDoc = getKeyDoc(did, keypair, type)
+const keyDoc = getKeyDoc(did, keypair, type);

 Please check the example on the previous section or refer to the presenting integration tests for a live example.